-- Q. Do I need to have a firewall in front of WebMux[TM]? - R. In most cases, no. WebMux[TM] blocks all the incoming traffic from router LAN to your internal network.
-Unless there is a farm defined for a port number, the outside traffic will not be able to reach to any server
+Q. Do I need to have a firewall in front of the WebMux[TM]?

-- Q. What can I do if the service that I want to load balance is not in the list? - R. WebMux[TM] as is already supports many different services.
-In the case if your service is not in the list, you could use generic TCP and/or UDP to set your farm.
+- R. In most cases, no. In NAT mode, the WebMux[TM] blocks all the incoming traffic from router LAN to your internal network.
+Unless there is a farm defined for a port number, the outside traffic will not be able to reach to any server or computers behind the WebMux[TM].
+The WebMux[TM] does not have the management functionality for restricting which IP address or services an internal host can reach to the outside.
+If such restriction is desirable, then additional firewall is needed.
+A firewall is recommended if running the WebMux[TM] in Transparent mode or Out-of-Path. - Q. What can I do if the service that I want to load balance is not in the list? - R. The WebMux[TM] already supports many different services.
+If your service is not in the list, you could use generic TCP and/or UDP to set your farm.
 If that is still not good enough, you may contact us for developing a special service aware module for you.
-In most cases, there is a very reasonable fee to be charged. - Q Why secondary WebMux[TM] did not take over when I powered down Primary WebMux[TM]? - R 1) Two WebMux[TM] not on the same version of firmware.
-Or 2) Secondary WebMux[TM] monitors primary WebMux[TM] as well as few other things.
+In most cases, there is a very reasonable fee to be charged. - Q Why did not the secondary WebMux[TM] take over when I powered down Primary WebMux[TM]? - R Possible reasons: 1) The two WebMux[TM]es are not running on the same version of firmware.
+Or 2) The secondary WebMux[TM] not only monitors the primary WebMux[TM], but a few other things as well.
 Before it takes over, it makes sure it can reach to the router LAN gateway, as well as at least one server defined in any farm.
-If secondary WebMux[TM] cannot reach to the front router LAN gateway, or it cannot see any server in any farm, then it will consider the primary disconnect or power down was done purposely by operator. - Q Why my FastIron Switch set to 100MB fix speed does not work with WebMux[TM]? - R WebMux[TM] uses Intel network chipsets internally.
+If the secondary WebMux[TM] cannot reach to the front router LAN gateway, or if it cannot see any server in any farm, then it will consider that the primary was disconnected or powered down purposely by operator. - Q Why does not my FastIron Switch set to 100MB fixed speed work with WebMux[TM]? - R WebMux[TM] uses Intel network chipsets internally.
 Intel chipsets follows all industrial standards and have good performance and reliability.
-However, we did discovered some of the Foundry Networks switches does not negotiate with Intel chipsets well.
+However, we did discover that some of the Foundry Networks switches do not negotiate with Intel chipsets well.
 To make them work together, one will need to set the switch to "auto negotiation" on speed, instead of fixed 100.
 They will communicate each other at 100BT or 1000BT (Pro version only).